"It's a Power Tool for the

-This Version 7 function can improve scheduling efficiency.
-If your search depth is set at 3 and if all 3 songs at the top of the stack fail a rule in a scheduling slot, Version 7 can be set to automatically dig down deeper, as you wish.
+This Pro function can improve scheduling efficiency.
+If your search depth is set at 3 and if all 3 songs at the top of the stack fail a rule in a scheduling slot, it can be set to automatically dig down deeper, as you wish.

 Advanced Song Search